🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 All accounts should have some type of logical organization to them that makes it easier for you to allocate budget, and know what you're doing.

-If the account structure is chaotic, then the results and management of the account are probably chaotic as well.
+If the account structure is chaotic, then the results and management of the account will be chaotic as well.

 Running a successful account requires segmentation and granularity.
 This is not only so you can interpret data accurately and make better-informed changes.